Charlie-686/686-Callouts-Translations/README.md

 :warning: These files are provided for reference purposes only and may not be redistributed or modified in any way without explicit permission from myself.<br><br>

+## Want to contribute a translation?
+All contributions are appreciated.
+Apart from being careful about spelling & grammar, please do not take creative liberties when translating.
+Translate it word for word (but of course you can change it so it makes sense in your language).

+If you are contributing to a new language, you will also need to create a new folder to match your [language code](http://www.lingoes.net/en/translator/langcode.htm).

 | Language    | Translation Status |
 | -------- | ------- |
 | English [en] | Completed    |